jk-oster/obsidian-search-for-web/README.md

 5. insert the obsidian REST API key

 ## 🏗️ Build it yourself
-Clone the repository and run `yarn build` and choose the *dist* folder als target when installing the extension in the chrome extensions tab.
+Clone the repository, install dependencies `npm install` (or better use `pnpm install`) and run `npm build` / `pnpm build` and choose the *dist* folder als target when installing the extension in the chrome extensions tab.

 ## Contact & contribution
 If you need any support feel free to comment in de discussions or open up an issue.
 You can also contact me though my [website](https://jakobosterberger.com/contact).
 Contribution, pull requests and suggestions for improvements are very welcome.